tarekziade/dogdriver/README.rst

   fair load but don't get overwhelmed.

-Overall, dogDriver should still provide a good indicator of whether a release has altered the preformances of an application.
+Overall, dogDriver should still provide a good indicator of whether a release has altered the performances of a service.
 But it should only be a trigger to a deeper investigation.